himanvesh/himanvesh/README.md

-- 👋 Hi, I’m @himanvesh
+- #👋 Hi, I’m @himanvesh

-- 👀 I’m interested in Business Intelligence, Data Analysis and Stasticis
-- 🌱 I’m currently learning Buisness Analytics
-- 💞️ I’m looking to collaborate on Forecasting, Creating ML Models.
-- 📫 How to reach me hemanvesh@gmail.com
+I am a Business Analyst who is passionate about business data and creating databases and analytics using real world data.

 <!---
 himanvesh/himanvesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.